CoreVar/PurposeCollections/README.md

 # PurposeCollections
-An easier way of working with collections.
+An easier way of working with collections for different purposes.